 (Google Alert cancelled)

-If you want Google to deliver alerts via email, you can configure rules in your email application to send alerts automatically to one or more folders.
+If you want Google to deliver alerts via email, you can configure rules in your email application to redirect alerts automatically to one or more email folders.
 This helps to keep your alerts organized and easier to track and sort through.

-Once your alerts are set up, you can monitor information about topics, your business, the competition, etc., or create content for your business blog in your chosen topic.
+Once you have set up your alerts, you can monitor information about topics, your business, competitors, etc., or create content for your business blog in your niche/industry.

-How To Display News Items From Google Alerts On Your WordPress Website
+How To Repost News Items From Google Alerts On Your Blog

-You can publish news items directly from Google Alerts on your WordPress your WordPress site as blog posts or as a ‘widgetized’ item on your sidebar.
+You can republish news items directly from Google Alerts on your WordPress your WordPress blog as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: